fmselab/ct-competition/results/2023/index2023.md

 ## Publication and Presentation of the Competition Candidates

-Participants may submit a tool for the 3rd edition of the CT-Competition in two different (mutually exclusive) ways:
+Participants may submit a tool for the 2nd edition of the CT-Competition in two different (mutually exclusive) ways:
-- By presenting their tool at [IWCT2024](https://conf.researchr.org/home/icst-2024/iwct-2024) with a full or short paper, containing a description of the tool and the performance obtained with the models given as examples by the competition organizers.
+- By presenting their tool at [IWCT2023](https://conf.researchr.org/home/icst-2023/iwct-2023) with a full or short paper, containing a description of the tool and the performance obtained with the models given as examples by the competition organizers.
 - By sending to one of the competition organizers the tool and a document consisting of one or two pages describing the tool and the performance obtained with the models given as examples by the competition organizers.

 In the former case, the paper describing the tool will be peer reviewed and, if accepted, will be a part of the Workshop proceedings.
 In the latter, the document will not be peer reviewed and will not be part of the regular proceedings.
 Moreover, in this second scenario, no novel approaches are required to participate.

 We emphasize that tools presented in papers that will not be accepted as a part of workshop proceedings can be submitted by following the second path.

+- The results of the 2nd edition of the CT Competition are published [here](https://fmselab.github.io/ct-competition/results/2023/Competition2023.html).

 ## Important Dates
-- Dicember 2023, the release of the benchmarks for training
+- End-Dicember 2022, the release of the benchmarks for training
-- January 29th 2024, submission of paper (short/full) for the IWCT workshop
+- January 20th 2023, submission of paper (short/full) for the IWCT workshop
-- February 26th 2024, submission of the tools and, if the paper has not been previously submitted and accepted, documents describing the tools with the results over the benchmarks
+- February 24th 2023, submission of the tools and, if the paper has not been previously submitted and accepted, documents describing the tools with the results over the benchmarks
-- May 2024, competition with new benchmarks and comparison among all the competing tools
+- April 2023, competition with new benchmarks and comparison among all the competing tools

 ### Organization

 If you want to know more, or need clarification, do not hesitate to contact us:

 - For the University of Bergamo, Andrea Bombarda <andrea.bombarda@unibg.it>
-- for SBA Research, Michael Wagner <MWagner@sba-research.org> and Manel Leithner <MLeithner@sba-research.org>
+- for SBA Research, Michael Wagner <MWagner@sba-research.org>

 ### Sponsors/prize